On this page

 Landfill licence condition LI_L10 states: ‘You must ensure that waste that has been previously deposited is not recovered and reprocessed except in accordance with written approval from EPA’.

 Practices to recover materials that have already been placed as waste within landfill cells for either relocation or reprocessing for resource recovery must not be undertaken without the prior written approval of EPA.
 This is to ensure the appropriate controls are in place for potential environmental risks, and that EPA is able to verify that appropriate waste handling and tracking procedures are in place.

-Where it is proposed to recover and/or reprocess deposited waste, we expect the landfill licence-holder to submit a preliminary proposal using the approvals proposal pathway form (publication 1560) to firstname.lastname@example.org.
+Where it is proposed to recover and/or reprocess deposited waste, we expect the landfill licence-holder to submit a preliminary proposal using the Permissions proposal pathway guideline (publication 1995) to firstname.lastname@example.org.
 This will allow EPA to complete an initial assessment of the proposal and determine if works are required and/or the potential risks of the proposal.

 Depending on the complexity of the proposal, the landfill licence-holder may be required to produce a site-specific management plan for the recovery/reprocessing activities that includes, but is not limited to, the assessment and mitigation of the following potential risks and impacts:

 - risk of hotspot/fire